TDarkShadow/iheartnewvegas/README.md

 ## About

 **Left My Heart In New Vegas** is a modular modding guide for **Fallout: New Vegas**.
-The end result focuses on the following pillars:

-- Ironing out bugs and increasing stability and performance.
-- Improving a number of aspects the game suffered from as a result of console-oriented development, such as the user interface, and restoring content cut to cater to console performance.
-- Improving the RPG aspects, by modifying how a number of mechanics work in order to make player choice more significant, and expanding or adding new mechanics altogether.
-- Improving the first-person shooter aspects, with more detailed animations and more satisfying combat.
-- Making the game more difficult, yet at the same time more rewarding.
-- Improving visuals in a subtle way that feels like the game could have released like that from the start, avoiding very high resolution textures or very detailed meshes.
-In particular, enhancing the aspect and atmosphere of the New Vegas Strip, as well as the game's weather, lighting, and LOD.
+It addresses a number of significant issues with the game:

+- Bugs and stability: includes all major bug fixes released for the game so far, and a handful of minor, purist bug fixes that are entirely optional.
+- Consolized user interface: improved readability and functionality, ironed out inconsistencies between carried over and new assets.
+- Poorly implemented DLC: reworked implementation, GRA items available as loot and expansions delayed.
+- Poor gunplay: new mechanics and improved animations for a more satisfying experience.
+- Unexisting difficulty: using JSawyer Ultimate Edition as a base to rebalance the game for a more hardcore experience, and other mods to improve NPC AI and mechanics, more dangerous radiation, decreased loot, harsher economy, less absurd repair system, less OP companions, and more.
+- Empty world: restored content, new NPC and creature spawns.
+- Potato characters: lore-friendly overhaul of NPCs that makes them look less like mutated Play-Doh and more like actual people.
+- Disgusting piss filter and disappointing city of New Vegas: new lighting, improved Strip and LOD to experience the Mojave in all its glory.

 This guide is split in two sections: